corani/corani.github.io/_posts/2014-08-14-oberon-report.md

 lost from the C-like family of languages.

 So when I began thinking about writing my own compiler, Pascal was a natural choice.
 Pascal, however, had its idiosyncrasies.
-For example, the semicolon was a statement *separater*, not a statement *terminator".
+For example, the semicolon was a statement *separater*, not a statement *terminator*.
 This ment that the last statement in a block *couldn't* have a semicolon.
 And, although Borland added first Units and later Objects, it was purely procedural, with no separate compilation units.

 First Module-2 and subsequently Oberon-2 fixed this, while at the same time making the language much more regular.
 In fact, the entire language syntax can be